1973 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. What makes a 1973 nickel valuable?

-The main value drivers are uncirculated condition, the Full Steps (FS) designation showing all five or six Monticello steps clearly defined, high grades of MS67 or above, and manufacturing errors such as clipped planchets, off-center strikes, or wrong planchet errors.
-The Deep Cameo (DCAM) designation on proof coins is also a major premium factor, particularly at the PR70 level.
+Condition is king.
+After that: Full Steps (FS) designation with all five or six Monticello steps sharply defined, grades of MS67 or above, and manufacturing errors like clipped planchets, off-center strikes, or wrong planchet errors.
+On proofs, the Deep Cameo (DCAM) designation at PR70 is the big money maker.

 3. Does the 1973 nickel contain any silver?

-No—all 1973 nickels are composed of 75% copper and 25% nickel with zero silver content.
-The only Jefferson nickels with silver are the wartime issues from 1942–1945, identifiable by the large mintmark placed above Monticello on the reverse.
-The 1973 nickel’s silvery appearance comes entirely from the nickel in the alloy, not any precious metal.
+No. It’s 75% copper and 25% nickel with zero silver.
+Only the 1942–1945 wartime Jefferson nickels contain silver, and those have a large mintmark above Monticello on the reverse.
+The 1973’s silvery look comes entirely from the nickel in the alloy.

 4. What is the Full Steps (FS) designation, and how do I check my coin?